pSpaces/Programming-with-Spaces/semantics-local.md

 TS ::= nil | t | TS * TS
 ```

-Concurrent processes are composed with `‖` too.Parallel composition of applications is denoted with operator `‖`, which is associative, commutative and has the empty set `0` as identity.
+Concurrent processes are composed with the parallel composition operator `‖`.
+Such operator is associative, commutative and has the empty set `0` as identity:

-We do not specify control flow constructs and other language ingredients and focus instead on tuple space actions.

 ```
 P ::= 0 | C‖C | A;P | ...
 ```

+We do not specify control flow constructs and other language ingredients and focus instead on tuple space actions.

-The actions of a process include creation of local and remote spaces, creation of repositories, addition/removal of gates and assignments using tuple space operations.
+The actions of a process include creation of new processes, creation of new tuple spaces and assignments using tuple space operations.

 ```
 A ::= new P
   | space := new Space(kind,bound)
-  | space := new RemoteSpace(gate,spaceId)
-  | rep := new Repository()
-  | rep.addSpace(spaceId,space)
-  | rep.delSpace(spaceId)
-  | rep.addGate(gate)
-  | rep.delGate(gate)
   | x,y := space.O
 ```

-Operations `O` correspond to the core API
+Operations `O` correspond to the core API of pSpaces:

 ```
 O ::= put(t)